trikoder/trim/documentation/base-controllers.md

 ```

 Sometimes empty resource is required for meaningful create admin interface.
-In this case draft resource is created on api (with id but no attributes and relation data) and edited in UI immediately.
+In this case draft resource is created on API (with id but no attributes and relation data) and edited in UI immediately.

 ```js
 export default {